mehmet70/Komputer-Store/README.md

 # Komputer-Store

-I created the front from a banking an computer store system with usage of the komputer-store api using js, html and css
+I created the front-end from a banking an computer store system with usage of the komputer-store api using js, html and css
 ## Table of Contents

 - [Name](#name)